Sagebox/CKwargs/README.md

 ### Packed-Parameter Usage (default usage)

-The packed-paremeter usage allows a true, canonical keyword style, and looks like this from the function's side, using DrawBox() as an example:
+The packed-parameter usage allows a true, canonical keyword style, and looks like this from the function's side, using DrawBox() as an example:

 ```C++
 template<class...
 Args>